 About Me

 Hi there!
-My name is Joël Kai Lenz, and I want to welcome you to my website.
+My name is Joël Kai Lenz, and I want to welcome you to my blog.
 As you might have guessed from the title, I like to talk about Bitcoin, fintech, and decentralized protocols.

 How did I get here?